steffenyount/super-scorpio/README.md

 ## Background
 I was looking for an excuse to work with the RP2040 microcontroller and I found one.
-My computer case "needed" some RGB bling, and as I added addressable RGB kits here and there for the pumps, plates, and fans, etc, I quickly found out that most-all off-the-shelf ARGB kits have zero provisions for daisy chaining their individual ARGB segments.
+My computer case "needed" some RGB bling, and as I added addressable RGB kits here and there for the pumps, plates, and fans, etc. I quickly found out that most-all off-the-shelf ARGB kits have zero provisions for daisy-chaining their individual ARGB segments.
 This is unfortunate since my motherboard provides just 1 ARGB header while my video card also provides just 1 ARGB header.
 Both of these ARGB sources have hardware to make pretty blinken-lights while also color encoding some hardware state information like CPU/GPU temps, etc.